 Simple Discussion about "Bulletproof"

 "Bulletproof" doesn't really mean bullet "proof."
-The most accurate term for bulletproof is really "bullet resistant."
+The most accurate term for bulletproof is really "bullet resistant" or "ballistic resistance."
 Absolutely no armor manufacturer or distributor should ever completely guarantee that their products will stop incoming bullets in every circumstance.
 There are just too many variables.

 As a consumer, you must research and purchase from reputable suppliers that are dedicated to proper design, proven sources for materials and a sincere dedication to avoid cost-cutting schemes.

 Our founder is a former inner city police officer.
 He has committed our company to offer products that he would use for his own family.
 We encourage you to read more about how body armor is assembled, tested and standardized by reading the following link from the National Institute of Justice (NIJ).
-You can access the link here.
-Here is a chart of the current NIJ handgun protection levels (see below).
+You can access the link NIJ 0101.07.

 We can develop all sorts of products with various materials and the resistance to high velocity projectiles are dependent upon various factors like: